Elango-Sagravia/presidential/outstatic/content/articles/cop29-the-300-billion-act-of-tokenism.md

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXeK04uxS1EVb_fr4gaDb0rMmHvavtTWe3l5gIGaCr_FiadEWLE_AvP5zF5HvJCNCLYypRD6A2bvNPo_sXoGtaQxJA69Zpv7m7L3BiMuJuxDam6dC-5je8FDC5rSKst66ACAZwlz?key=Vg_W9OPiul62wjpB3mjP2C9i)

-*Civil Society Actions around the COP29 venue in Baku Azerbaijan, 2024.
+*source-Civil Society Actions around the COP29 venue in Baku Azerbaijan, 2024.
 Source: [https://www.flickr.com/photos/unfccc/albums/](https://www.flickr.com/photos/unfccc/albums/)*

 First, there is a [growing call for other wealthy nations](https://www.reuters.com/sustainability/sustainable-finance-reporting/wealthy-countries-back-raising-cop29-climate-deal-300-billion-sources-say-2024-11-23/), such as emerging economies with higher economic capacities like China, and oil-rich Gulf states, to also contribute significantly to climate finance.
 Although these nations are not typically bound by the same obligations as developed countries, there is increasing recognition of their wealth and emissions profiles, which make them capable of stepping up their contributions.
 Some of these nations already contribute to climate action initiatives in developing countries, often through multilateral financial institutions like the [Green Climate Fund.](https://unfccc.int/process/bodies/funds-and-financial-entities/green-climate-fund) Yet, there is a need for more transparent and consistent contributions from these countries to meet the global climate finance goals.